iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/live-metrics-and-plots.md

 ## Send and view live metrics and plots

-In the training CI job (which has been configured as detailed above), whenever you log your metrics or plots using [DVCLive], they will be automatically sent to Iterative Studio.
+In the training job (which has been configured as detailed above), whenever you log your metrics or plots using [DVCLive], they will be automatically sent to Iterative Studio.
 Here is an example of how you can use [DVCLive] in your training code:

 ```